-Able to obtain an appropriate solver automatically.
+Obtain an appropriate solver automatically.
 The

 solvefunction automatically chooses a solver that can handle your objective and constraints.
 In the solver-based approach you must choose an appropriate solver.

-Able to automatically speed the solution of problems where the objective and nonlinear constraints are calculated in the same time-consuming function (typically simulations).
+Automatically speed the solution of problems where the objective and nonlinear constraints are calculated in the same time-consuming function (typically simulations).
 Frequently, a simulation or ODE solver calculates the objective and nonlinear constraints in the same function.
 When you convert the time-consuming function to an optimization expression using

 fcn2optimexpr, you can save solution time by setting the